Jennifer Garvey Berger: Unleashing Your Complexity Genius

 Key Points

 - Complicated situations are hard, but have a clear answer (such as how to send humans to the moon).
-In contract, complex situations are dynamic; yesterday’s answer may not work tomorrow.
+In contrast, complex situations are dynamic; yesterday’s answer may not work tomorrow.

 - Most of us really dislike complexity, to the extent that that people with terminal diseases are happier than those who will likely recover.